Johnwick-400/Patent_Search/README.md

-## Build a Patent Search App with Spanner, Vector Search & Gemini 1.0 Pro!
+## Built a Patent Search App with Spanner, Vector Search & Gemini 1.0 Pro!

 I've built a system that tackles these challenges head-on:
 Spanner as the Foundation: We use Google Cloud Spanner, a globally distributed, strongly consistent database, to store our patent data.
 This ensures data integrity and high availability, crucial for a large-scale application.